 Nosiola RARE GRAPE white

-Nosiola is a golden-skinned grape variety found in northeastern Italy, mainly in the vineyards of Trentino.
-The versatile variety is used to make light, dry white wines, and rich, botrytis-affected Vino Santo wines, which are considered some of the best sweet wines in Italy.
+History: Nosiola is a golden-skinned grape variety found in northeastern Italy, mainly in the vineyards of Trentino.
+The versatile variety is used to make light, dry white wines, and rich, botrytis-affected Vino Santo wines, which are considered some of the best and most distinctive sweet wines in Italy.
 Flavor profiles range from citrusy to tropical depending on vinification, but Nosiola takes its name from its most distinctive flavor: nocciola being the Italian for hazelnut.

 Nosiola is found mostly in the hills surrounding Trento, where the terroir gives the most flavorful expression of the grape.
 On the exposed, ventilated hillsides there is little risk of rot or mildew, and the variety's naturally high yields can be curbed somewhat.
 Grown in large quantities on flatter vineyards, Nosiola grapes have a tendency toward blandness.